pagkly/Zed/Investopedia4/How the Least Squares Criterion Method Works.md

 The least squares criterion is determined by minimizing the [[sum of squares]](https://www.investopedia.com/terms/s/sum-of-squares.asp) created by a mathematical function.
 A square is determined by squaring the distance between a data point and the regression line or mean value of the data set.

 A least squares analysis begins with a set of data points plotted on a graph.
-Independent variables are plotted on the horizontal x-axis while dependent variables are plotted on the vertical y-axis.
-The analyst uses the least squares formula to determine the most accurate straight line that will explain the relationship between an independent variable and a dependent variable.
+Independent variables are plotted on the horizontal x-axis while dependent variables are plotted on the vertical [[Y|y]]-axis.
+The analyst uses the least squares formula to determine the most accurate straight line that [[Will|will]] explain the relationship between an independent variable and a dependent variable.

 ### Common Uses of Least Squares